 Performance calibrations provide an opportunity to review and calibrate performance of all Teammates within a specific department or function, as a collective group.
 Calibration sessions are interactive discussions where:

-Calibrate Potential Outliers: Managers will explain the rating assessment of each Teammate in correspondence to their level and for those Teammates that received a 2 - Meeting High Bar category that may be on the fringe of either Exceeding or Not Meeting
+Calibrate Potential Outliers: Managers will explain the rating assessment of each Teammate in correspondence to their level and for those Teammates that received a 3 - Meets Performance Expectations category that may be on the fringe of either Superior Performance or Partially Successful Performance

 Calibrate Promotion Nominations: Managers will explain any “Yes” submissions for promotions and reach final recommendation in partnership with calibrations participants.
-See details on promotion calibration here.
+See details on promotion calibration.